 2. Issue a GET to https://restapi.e-conomic.com/self or https://restapi.e-conomic.com/customers and see what is returned.

-Using our SOAP service the method for token authentication is the ConnectWithToken method.
+Using our SOAP service the method for token authentication is ConnectWithToken.

 Please note that SOAP uses HTTP cookies to manage sessions.
-A successful authentication will include a series of "Set-cookie" HTTP headers in the response.
+Successful authentication will include a series of "Set-cookie" HTTP headers in the response.
 Your SOAP framework/client must support cookies and include the session cookies from responses in the subsequent call related to that session.